erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 Preparing Learning Agreements
 -----------------------------

-After nominations as accepted, students prepare their Learning Agreements (LAs).
+After nominations are accepted, students prepare their Learning Agreements (LAs).
 One of the things they will need to provide is the list of courses picked from the Course Catalogue hosted by the *receiving* institution.